Seeing Excellence: Learning from Great Procurement Teams

 Dan Heath and Chip Heath's great book, Made to Stick, coined the term "story spotting" as the process of using stories to make learning concepts vivid.
 In 2010, I started interviewing procurement and other government teams to find examples of applied project, performance, and quality management tools and practices.

 I have continued to write and speak about the back-story of procurement team achievements.
 The following are session titles and descriptions of Seeing Excellence presentations to various state procurement conferences and national associations and their affiliates.
 The home page shows my presentations and publications that use and supplement stories in Seeing Excellence.
+A preview of the book is available there.

 Seeing Excellence: Learning from Great Procurement Teams (Keynote)

-Description: Teams are the lifeblood of organizations.
+Teams are the lifeblood of organizations.
 Procurement is part of their circulatory system.
 Hardly anything we accomplish in procurement doesn’t involve collaboration—often by team members having no formal, supervisory relationships.
 The author of Seeing Excellence spent three years researching and writing about 10 team disciplines of great procurement teams and five essential behaviors in effective team leadership.
 Attendees practice at least one: using the art of the question to share insights about promoting team engagement.

 Seeing Excellence in Procurement Teams: Laboratories of Leadership (Keynote)